bennettslin/yearlings_bobtail_app/LATEST_TODO.md

 # Latest todo
-* Rethink I would contraction
+* I would
+    * "I'd" to express intent
+    * "I would" to convey habitual behavior
+* Season in Grasshoppers
 * Review latest revisions
 * Write to Ross Barkan
 * Allow annotations to be clicked in dashboard